 What You Can Do to Prevent Further Ocean Pollution

 By now you’ve hopefully realized this issue is much larger, and deserves more attention, than just a blog read.
-I challenge you to do something about it today.
+With these ocean pollution facts in mind, I challenge you to do something about it today.

 We’re all responsible for this mess, and it will take all of us to help clean it up.